manifold-inc/targon/docs/miner/miner.md

    - `--submit`: Whether to actually submit and download image
    - `--service-url`: http://tvm.targon.com
    - `--vm-download-dir`: location you want to download vm
+   - `--host-machine-storage`: maximum storage available on host-machine in TB (integer only, no decimals)

+> **⚠️ Important Storage Warning**: If you specify the wrong storage size for `--host-machine-storage` and qcow2 cannot grow until the mentioned size, the machine will stop earning emission.
+Ensure you provide the correct amount of storage available on your host machine in TB.
+Also, check the minimum storage requirement for storage based on .

 1. **Accessing Your Keys**